 How Many Wires Does a SpeakON Cable Connector Have?

-SpeakON is the name of the cable connector and not the name of the cable.
+SpeakON is the cable connector’s name and not the cable’s name.

 SpeakON cable connectors have two wire conductors inside for each speaker wire pair: a signal wire and a ground wire.
 The signal wire is responsible for transporting the sound.
 At most, SpeakON Cable Connectors can connect to 8 wires.